There are no affiliate links on PagePipe.

 We’ve done some research and some testing, and here’s what we’ve found out:

-Jetpack file size is 130 percent larger than the size of WordPress.
+Jetpack file size is 50 percent the size of WordPress.

 People like to say that WordPress is bloated, and maybe it is.
-But look at this comparison: Jetpack, which is just a plugin, an add-on to WordPress, has a file size almost 130 percent as much as the entire size of WordPress itself.
-In other words, take the weight of WordPress, add almost 30 percent to that, and that’s the weight of Jetpack.
+But look at this comparison: Jetpack, which is just a plugin, an add-on to WordPress, has a file size 50 percent the size of WordPress itself.
 Talk about bloat!

 Speed test with Jetpack activated but no modules activated